tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/云函数接入数据库/使用已有 SDK 连接数据库_intl_en.md

 ## Operation Scenarios
 This document describes how to use an existing SDK to connect to a [TencentDB for MySQL](https://intl.cloud.tencent.com/document/product/236/5147) database in the SCF function code and perform operations such as insertion and query in the database.
-[TencentDB for TDSQL](https://intl.cloud.tencent.com/document/product/1042/33311) databases can also be connected.
+[TDSQL for MySQL](https://intl.cloud.tencent.com/document/product/1042/33311) databases can also be connected.
 You can perform relevant operations as needed.